 - South Africa

 - United Arab Emirates

 Motorcycle exports by all countries globally totaled US$28.2 billion in 2018.
 The value of motorcycle exports has risen, on average, by 29.4% since 2014.
 This is up from a total of $21.8 billion.
 This represents a growing market for exported motorcycles worldwide.

 The U.S. has a strong market for large motorcycles, larger bikes hold a much higher market share than in other countries, which are dominated by smaller, cheaper models.

 Motorcycle per capita usage is higher in many overseas markets, particularly in Asian markets.
 This means motorcycle ownership per-person is higher, usually representing also lower passenger car ownership.

 The USA exports $1.3 billion of Motorcycles yearly, roughly 4.5% of the world’s exporting market for motorcycles.
 However, the US also imports a lot more motorcycles than it exports.
 There is a $1.5 billion deficit.
 Japan and Europe are the biggest exporters to the USA.
 This suggests the business of exporting used or repaired salvage motorcycles from the USA to developing countries may be a relatively untapped market.
 This is something some businesses may wish to explore.

 Interested to find out more about buying salvage motorcycles from auctions in the USA?
 Visit Auto Auction Mall’s Motorcycle Auctions to find out more.
-We also have a range of guides to help you get started.
+We also have a range of customer service guides to help you get started.